Hamunii/ToiletLeechIsReal/AssetSources/Unity.md

 ### The Toilet Leech Prefab

+> [!INFO]
+> If you don't know what prefabs are, see https://docs.unity3d.com/Manual/Prefabs.html

 We have added these components to our prefab for everything to work properly:
 ![Screenshot: Toilet Leech Prefab in inspector](./ForTutorial/ToiletLeechPrefabInspector.png)

 1. Toilet Leech AI (Script)
     - This script can be found in `src/ToiletLeechAI.cs` at the root of this repository, and has been referenced from our build dll file in the Unity project so our prefab can recognize it as the same script.
 We have configuration options on Unity side that come from the `EnemyAI` class, as our AI class inherits from that.
 2. Network Object
-    - Needs to be added so our enemy works fine on multiplayer, or something like that.
+    - Needs to be added so our enemy's position can sync in multiplayer.
 After you reference your AI script, Unity will automatically prompt you to add this component.
 3. Nav Mesh Agent
     - Allows our enemy to act as a nav mesh agent, which is Unity's system for making easy pathfinding in 3D with the help of a nav mesh that the agents walk on.
 4. Animator